ESMCI/github-tools/README.md

 ##### Showing all outstanding todo items

+This shows all outstanding todo items in [this pull request](https://github.com/ESMCI/github-tools/pull/1):

 ```
 $ ./gh-pr-query -r esmci/github-tools -p 1 -t
 - Do a task from the body's second checklist